jkergal/backup-scripts-for-win-and-osx/README.md

 - Use the `backupWIN.bat` file
 - Change the path of your destination copy in the script file
-- add a npm script line in your `package.json` as shown below :
+- add a npm script line in your `package.json` :

 `    "scripts": {
         "savewin": "backupWIN.bat"